-Being a student organization at Illinois Tech is a privilege, not a right, just as being a member of such an organization is a privilege and not a right.
-Accordingly, student organizations must apply for and maintain university recognition with the Office of Campus Life.
+Student organizations must apply for and maintain university recognition with the Office of Campus Life.
 Staff members will work with individuals to form a new student organization and/or register a current one.
-Organizations in the formation stage will be assigned a liaison in the Office of Campus Life and are required to meet with their liaison prior to arranging a meeting with SGA ( sga.iit.edu).
-After the potential new organization is pre-approved during an SGA Senate meeting, the new organization will create a constitution with the help of Campus Life staff members.
-Once the constitution has been approved by the Office of Campus Life, the organization will complete the formal recognition form.
+Organizations in the formation stage will be assigned a liaison in the Office of Campus Life and are required to meet with their liaison prior to arranging a meeting with SGA (sga.iit.edu).
+After the potential new organization is pre-approved during a Student Government Association Senate meeting, the new organization will create a constitution with the help of Campus Life staff members.
+Once the constitution has been approved by the Office of Campus Life, the organization will complete the formal recognition form located on HawkLink.
 The Office of Campus Life reserves the right, in its sole discretion, to withhold recognition from those prospective organizations whose purpose is deemed to be in conflict with the institutional mission or operation of Illinois Tech.

 Recognized organizations can maintain their recognition by registering the organization with the Office of Campus Life each academic year.
-Registration requires an organization to satisfactorily accomplishing each of the tasks listed below.
+Registration requires an organization to satisfactorily accomplish each of the tasks listed below.

-- Submit a listing of all officers and the faculty/staff advisor(s) for the organization.
+- Submit a list of all officers and the faculty/staff advisor(s) for the organization.
 All organizations must have a faculty or staff advisor in order to achieve or maintain recognition.

 - Remain in good standing with the Office of Campus Life; organization status is evaluated by professional staff in areas of finance, behavior, academics and judicial affairs.

 Contact the Office of Campus Life via email (firstname.lastname@example.org) with any questions regarding the registration process.